kubevela/kubevela/docs/en/platform-engineers/overview.md

       bucket: "my-bucket"
 ```

-Every `component` and `trait` in above abstraction is defined by platform team via `Definition` objects.
+In detail, every `component` and `trait` in above abstraction is defined by platform team via `Definition` objects.
 For example, [`WorkloadDefinition`](https://github.com/oam-dev/kubevela/tree/master/config/samples/application#workload-definition) and [`TraitDefinition`](https://github.com/oam-dev/kubevela/tree/master/config/samples/application#scaler-trait-definition).
 As the end user, they only need to assemble these modules into an application.
 Also, if end user has any new requirements, the platform team could customize the template in definitions by any time.

+Besides this extensibility, there are several other benefits that the encapsulation engine can bring to you.

-#### A Unified Abstraction For All
+#### Unified Abstraction

 KubeVela intends to support any possible module types as possible, for example `CUE`, `Terraform`, `Helm`, etc or just a plain Kubernetes CRD.
 This enables platform team to create unified abstraction that can model and deploy any kind of resource with ease, including cloud services, as long as they could be encapsulated by a supported module type.
 In the `application-sample` above, it defines a OSS bucket on Alibaba Cloud as a component which is powered by a Terraform module behind the scenes.